schollz/croc/README.md

 croc code-phrase
 ```

-On Linux this behavior is disabled by default to avoid leaking the [secret via the process name](https://nvd.nist.gov/vuln/detail/CVE-2023-43621) ([see below](README.md#receiving-on-linux)).

 The code phrase is used to establish password-authenticated key agreement ([PAKE](https://en.wikipedia.org/wiki/Password-authenticated_key_agreement)) which generates a secret key for the sender and recipient to use for end-to-end encryption.

 There are a number of configurable options (see `--help`).
 A set of options (like custom relay, ports, and code phrase) can be set using `--remember`.

-### Receiving on Linux
+### Receiving on Linux or Mac OS

-On Linux receiving is slightly different to avoid [leaking the secret via the process name](https://nvd.nist.gov/vuln/detail/CVE-2023-43621).
+On Linux and Mac OS, the sending & receiving is slightly different to avoid [leaking the secret via the process name](https://nvd.nist.gov/vuln/detail/CVE-2023-43621).
+On these systems you will need to run `croc` with the secret as an environment variable.
+For example, to receive with the secret `***`:
-Run

 ```
 CROC_SECRET=*** croc
 ```

-to receive with secret `***`.
-It will show only `croc` in the process list of a multi-user system.
+This will show only `croc` in the process list of a multi-user system and not leak the secret.

 For a single-user system the default behavior can be permanently enabled by running